Department for Innovation and Skills

 Building Australia’s defence capability

-The Australian Department of Defence, Science and Technology (DST) engaged us to support the development of technology concepts to enable the Australian Army to operate effectively in the future threat environment.
+The Australian Defence Science and Technology Group (DSTG) engaged us to support the development of technology concepts to enable the Australian Army to operate effectively in the future threat environment.

 The project required close engagement with Australian Regular Army staff, achieved through us designing, managing and delivering several workshops involving Army leaders with specialist expertise in a range of fields.
 Analysis of the results led to the development of technology concepts to enable Army to continue to achieve mission success in the future.